FAQ: How do you grade quality and condition?

 Return to FAQ

 What is my print worth?

 The novelist James Michener, who amassed one of the world's finest private collections of ukiyo-e prints (now in the Honolulu Academy of Arts), once happily reported that Japanese prints "were poor material" for financial investment (see Michener reference below).
-He then proceeded to list the equivalent prices of a particular Sharaku print that he owned, as it had passed from one famous collector or private collection to another between 1903 and the time he acquired it in the late 1950s.
+He then proceeded to list the equivalent prices of a particular Sharaku print that he owned, as it had passed from one famous dealer or private collection to another between 1903 and the time he acquired it in the late 1950s.
 At that time, Michener's assessment was correct, as the Sharaku print had actually declined in value when adjusted for inflation (from $850 down to $344).
 Michener called the concern over monetary value an "unhealthy emphasis" that introduced "extraneous factors into appreciation."

 With respect to the monetary values of certain prints such as Michener's Sharaku, time has ultimately proved him wrong — at least for now — as the cost of Sharaku's prints has risen astronomically since Michener's time.
 A few of the choicest specimens have sold for nearly half a million US dollars on the auction market during recent highly speculative periods (see Christie's reference below).